Medics should not report suspected illegal abortions to police – leading doctors

 “The question must be asked – who benefits from subjecting women to lengthy and traumatic police investigations and threat of prosecution and prison time?
 Not police, not taxpayers, not politicians, and certainly not our women.”

-A Crown Prosecution Service spokesperson said: “These exceptionally rare cases are complex and traumatic.
+A Crown Prosecution Service spokesman said: “These exceptionally rare cases are complex and traumatic.

 “We carefully consider the personal circumstances of those who end their pregnancy outside the legal parameters and address these as sensitively as possible.